agnijaravdo/discord-bot/README.md

 ## Features

 - REST API to send and manage congratulatory messages for learning achievements
-- Integrates with Discord to send celebratory messages and GIFs to users
+- Integrates with Discord to send celebratory messages and GIFs about user's achievements to selected channels
 - Fetches random celebration GIFs from Giphy
 - Retrieves random congratulatory message templates from the database
 - Retrieves sprint titles from the database